 Travel insurance is emergency care and services provided when unexpected things happen while traveling.
 It typically covers you from the time you leave home to when you come back or reach your final destination.

-Depending on the policy you buy, it could help you in the following situations:
+Depending on the policy you buy, it could help you in the following example situations:

-- When you need to cancel or cut your trip short because of an emergency back at home
+- When you need to cancel or cut your trip short because your grandmother passed away.

 To determine if you really need to purchase a policy, however, it is a good idea to understand what all of the best travel insurance policies covers.